-The Board's annual performance review took place in September 2015 by way of assessment of the Board's role, structure and processes with one-on-one interviews conducted by the Chairman with each director.
-For Mr Brasher and Mr Smorgon, who are retiring by rotation and standing for re-election at the 2015 Annual General Meeting, their performance was reviewed as part of their nomination for re-election.
+The Board's annual performance review took place in September 2016 by way of assessment of the Board's role, structure and processes with one-on-one interviews conducted by the Chairman with each director.
+For directors who are retiring by rotation and standing for re-election at the annual general meeting, their performance is reviewed as part of their nomination for re-election.